 Combined with the use of poorly designed and inefficient cookstoves, this has severe health, social and environmental impacts.
 Most cooking in sub-Saharan Africa is done on open fire stoves, which contributes to indoor air pollution and respiratory disease such as pneumonia.
 Women and children spend many productive hours each week gathering fuel wood.
 The use of the these wood fuels is also increasing the pressures on local natural resources and contributing to climate change through the emission of greenhouse gases from deforestation, when communities extract wood faster than forests can regenerate.

-CDKN is supporting the African Clean Cooking Energy Solutions (ACCES), a project of the World Bank’s Energy Sector Management Assistance Program (ESMAP).
+CDKN supported the African Clean Cooking Energy Solutions (ACCES), a project of the World Bank’s Energy Sector Management Assistance Program (ESMAP).
 The ACCES is designed to support a market-driven approach to increase the use of clean cook stoves in Africa through addressing key market barriers.
 These barriers include affordability and quality of cook stoves, consumer education, business development support, access to finance, policy and regulation and sustainable fuel supply.
-The design of the project will be based broadly on the experiences of the Lighting Africa programme, a joint World Bank – International Finance Corporation executed initiative that has been promoting large-scale private sector sales of modern off-grid lighting products.
+The design of the project was based broadly on the experiences of the Lighting Africa programme, a joint World Bank – International Finance Corporation executed initiative that has been promoting large-scale private sector sales of modern off-grid lighting products.

-1. Regional and national consultations and outreach activities to formulate the key components of the programme and select pilot countries – The objective of this phase is to build on past and on-going experiences in the clean cooking sector and gain input from stakeholders to inform the design of the ACCES and generate buy-in and local ownership.
+1. Regional and national consultations and outreach activities to formulate the key components of the programme and select pilot countries – The objective of this phase was to build on past and on-going experiences in the clean cooking sector and gain input from stakeholders to inform the design of the ACCES and generate buy-in and local ownership.

 4. Large-scale replication of the programme across the region.